Crown Colony of Sarawak: Cession

-From 15 to 17 May 1946, the cession bill was debated in the Council Negri (now Sarawak State Legislative Assembly) and was approved with a slim majority of 19 to 16 votes.
+From 15 to 17 May 1946, the cession bill was debated in the Council Negri (now Sarawak State Legislative Assembly) and was approved by 19 to 16 votes.
 European officers were generally supportive of the cession, but the Malay officials strongly opposed the cession.
 About 300 to 400 Malay civil servants resigned from their posts in protest.
 Questions had been raised about the legality of such voting in Council Negri.
 Outsiders such as European officers took part in the voting that decided the fate of Sarawak.
 Several Chinese representatives were threatened with their lives if they did not vote to support the cession.
 The cession bill was signed on 18 May 1946 by Rajah Charles Vyner Brooke and the British representative, C.W.
-Dawson, at the Astana, Kuching; the cession of Sarawak as a British Crown Colony became effective on 1 July 1946.
-On the same day, Rajah Charles Vyner Brooke gave a speech on the benefits for Sarawak as a crown colony:
+Dawson, at the Astana, Kuching; the cession of Sarawak as a British Crown colony became effective on 1 July 1946.
+On the same day, Rajah Charles Vyner Brooke gave a speech on the benefits for Sarawak as a Crown colony:

 The first governor did not arrive until 29 October 1946.
-Sarawak was a British Crown Colony for 17 years before participating in the formation of Malaysia.
+Sarawak was a British Crown colony for 17 years before participating in the formation of Malaysia.

 Anti-cession movement

-The cession has sparked the nationalism spirit among the Malay intellectuals.
-They started anti-cession movement with their main centre of operation in Sibu and Kuching.
-Meanwhile, majority of the Chinese supported the cession because the British would bring more economic benefits to Sarawak.
-Besides, illegal gambling and opium trade will be banned under British rule which was also beneficial for the economy.
-The majority of the Iban people respected decision by the Rajah Charles Vyner Brooke as they believe that Rajah acted on the best interests of the Sarawak people.
+The cession has sparked nationalism among Malay intellectuals.
+They started the anti-cession movement with their main centre of operation in Sibu and Kuching.
+Meanwhile, the majority of Chinese supported the cession because the British would bring more economic benefits to Sarawak and illegal gambling and the opium trade would be banned under British rule which would also benefit the economy.
+The majority of the Iban people respected the decision made by the Rajah as they believed that he acted on the best interests of the Sarawak people.
 Meanwhile, the Indians in Sarawak also supported the cession as they viewed the British governing principle as satisfactory.

 The Malays established the Malay Youth Association (Malay: Persatuan Pemuda Melayu (PSM)) in Sibu and Sarawak Malay National Association (Malay:Persatuan Kebangsaan Melayu Sarawak (PKMS)) in Kuching.
-Those civil servants who resigned from their government posts established a group called "Group 338" as to symbolise prophet Muhammad that led 338 infantry to victory in the Battle of Badr.
-Initially they organised talks, hanging posters, signing memorandums, and took part in demonstrations in order to express their dissatisfaction over the cession.
-Anthony Brooke also tried to oppose the cession but he was banned from entering Sarawak by the British colonial government.
+Those civil servants who resigned from their government posts established a group called "Group 338" to symbolise the prophet Muhammad when he led 338 infantry to victory in the Battle of Badr.
+Initially they organised talks, hung posters, signed memorandums, and took part in demonstrations in order to express their dissatisfaction over the cession.
+Anthony Brooke also tried to oppose the cession but was banned from entering Sarawak by the British colonial government.
 The demands and appeals by the Malay community was not heeded by the British.
-This has caused a more radical organisation to be established in Sibu on 20 August 1948, known as Rukun 13, with Awang Rambli as their leader.
+This caused a more radical organisation to be established in Sibu on 20 August 1948, known as Rukun 13, with Awang Rambli as their leader.
 In Awang Rambli's opinion: